Obtaining Housing

 Canceling a Housing Agreement

 If a resident student wishes to move out of campus housing but continue as a student, s/he must meet the conditions of the College Residency Policy.
-After obtaining approval from the Dean of Student Affairs as stated in the Residency Policy, the student should contact the Residential Life Office via their RA, House Manager or SLC to initiate the move out process.
+After obtaining approval from the Office of Student Life as stated in the Residency Policy, the student should contact the Residential Life Office via their RA, House Manager or RLC to initiate the move out process.
 Full campus housing fees are non-refundable once a key has been issued and/or belongings have been moved into as assigned residence.

-To withdraw from the College (classes and campus housing), view full information regarding withdrawal and refund policies.
+To withdraw from the College (classes and campus housing), see Withdrawal and Refund policies.

 Special Housing Accommodations